1983 Arizona copper mine strike: Contract negotiations

 In April 1983, rival copper producer Kennecott and its unions agreed on a contract that froze base pay for three years.
-The union leadership considered that they had accommodated the suffering copper industry by agreeing to no wage increases for three years, except for the usual cost-of-living adjustments.
-They expected that the new Kennecott agreement would be quickly duplicated with all the other copper producers, the same system of pattern bargaining that had obtained for years in the industry.
-But Phelps Dodge decided not to follow the Kennecott agreement.
-It also decided, and announced publicly, that it could not afford to, and would not, shut down for a strike.
+The union leadership considered that it had accommodated the suffering copper industry by agreeing to no wage increases for three years, except for the usual cost-of-living adjustments.
+It expected that the new Kennecott agreement would be quickly duplicated with all the other copper producers, the same system of pattern bargaining that had obtained for years in the industry, but Phelps Dodge decided not to follow the Kennecott agreement.
+It also decided and announced publicly that it could not afford to do so and would not shut down for a strike.

 In April 1983, Phelps Dodge began negotiating with a coalition of its 13 labor unions, led by the United Steel Workers.
-Phelps Dodge insisted that it required elimination of cost-of-living adjustment, a freeze in wages, worker copays for health care, and a lower wage scale for new hires.
+Phelps Dodge insisted that it required elimination of cost-of-living adjustment, a freeze in wages, worker copayments for health care, and a lower wage scale for new hires.
 The unions believed that to give in to Phelps Dodge would destroy the system of uniform wages in the copper industry, which had served them so well for years.
-Heading the union bargaining team was Frank S. McKee, a veteran negotiator who rose in the union from working the furnaces at Bethlehem Steel.
+Heading the union bargaining team was Frank S. McKee, a veteran negotiator who had risen in the union from working the furnaces at Bethlehem Steel.
 McKee was preparing to run for the presidency of the United Steelworkers, and did not want to be perceived as weak.
 At the same time, the unions were also negotiating with Magma Copper and ASARCO.
-In June, both Magma and ASARCO agreed to contracts on the pattern set by Kennecott, leaving Phelps Dodge the only holdout.
+In June, both Magma and ASARCO agreed to contracts on the pattern set by Kennecott, which left Phelps Dodge the only holdout.
 The two sides could not agree on cost-of-living adjustments (COLA) and job combinations.